manas95826/Image_Caption_Generation/README.md

 ## Contact

-Feel free to reach out with questions, suggestions, or feedback by opening an issue in the [GitHub repository](https://github.com/your-username/your-app-repo).
+Feel free to reach out with questions, suggestions, or feedback by opening an issue in the [GitHub repository](https://github.com/manas95826/Image_Caption_Generation).
 ```

-Remember to replace the placeholders (`your-username` and `your-app-repo`) with your actual GitHub username and app repository name.
-This README file provides a comprehensive guide to your project, including setup, usage, deployment, and acknowledgments.